Court of Protection, Health & Welfare Specialists

 The Court of Protection decides cases in the best interests of people who lack the mental capacity to make their own decisions.
 The Mental Capacity Act 2005 protects people in these circumstances.

-The work of the Court of Protection is generally split into two areas Property & Affairs and Health & Welfare.
-It covers issues including
+The work of the Court of Protection is split into two areas Property & Affairs and Health & Welfare.
+The court determines issues including;

 - a person’s medical treatment

-- what type of contact they should have with their family or others
+- the type and amount of contact they should have with their family or others

 Protecting Health & Welfare

-Our specialist team deals with a variety of matters, including;
+Our specialist team has a wide range of experience and handles a variety of matters including;

-- When you, your relative or friend are unable to make decisions due to a lack of capacity
+- those cases where the individual is unable to make decisions due to a lack of capacity

-- Deprivation of Liberty Safeguards (DOLS) and challenges to authorisations, where vulnerable adults are placed in a hospital or care home as it is considered to be in their best interests and to protect them from harm.
+- cases involving the Deprivation of Liberty Safeguards (DoLS) and challenging an authorisation, where vulnerable adults are placed in a hospital or care home as it is considered to be in their best interests and to protect them from harm

-- Representing individuals who lack capacity and who live in their own home in circumstances that deprive them of their liberty.
+- representing individuals who lack capacity and who live in their own home or supported living environments in circumstances that deprive them of their liberty (including acting as P’s rule 1.2 representative)

-- Cases involving considering a person’s capacity to consent to sterilisation
+- cases involving a person’s capacity to consent to medical treatments such as sterilisation

 How we can help